 Do not include pamphlets, brochures, limited distribution research monographs, workbooks, or manuals

-All submission must have 2015 copyright date.
+All submission must have 2016 or 2017 copyright date.